 We include products we think are useful for our readers.
-If you buy through links on this page, we may earn a small commission.
-Here’s our process.
+If you buy through links on this page, we may earn a small commission Here’s our process.

-- Best overall: Brooks Glycerin 17
+- Best overall running shoe: Brooks Glycerin 20

-- Best trail runner: Salomon Speedcross 4
+- Best running shoe for trails: Salomon Speedcross 6

-- Best vegan: Anything from Altra
+- Best zero-drop running shoe: Anything from Altra

-You may not think of it this way, but running shoes can be an investment in your feet and in your health.
+You may not think of it this way, but running shoes can be an investment in your feet and your health.